josephthen3320/jt-web-nextjs/src/content/webnovels/kataomoi/volume-1/chapter-2.md

 "I'm going to die here," she mumbled.
 "In a tofu-stained coat, surrounded by strangers and soybeans."

 "At least you'll be remembered," I said.

-I'll write a eulogy.
+"I'll write you a eulogy.
 Something tasteful, perhaps even rhyme it with 'fermented bean curd.'"

 "*Beautiful*," she groaned.